-Figure 56: PC Database
+PC Database

-- PCs which are "DHCP Clients" are automatically added to the database, and updated as required. - The WBR-3600 Router uses the "Hardware Address" to identify each PC, not the name or IP address.
-The "Hardware Address" can only change if you change the PC's network card or adapter.
+- PCs which are "DHCP Clients" are automatically added to the database, and updated as required. - By default, non-Server versions of Windows act as "DHCP Clients"; this setting is called "Obtain an IP Address automatically". - The Wireless Router uses the "Hardware Address" to identify each PC, not the name or IP address.
+The "Hardware Address" can only change if you change the PC's network card or adapter. - This system means you do NOT need to use Fixed (static) IP addresses on your LAN.
+However, you can add PCs using Fixed (static) IP Addresses to the PC database if required.